• Skip to primary navigation

 Kelly Zunker, Senior Strategic Accounts Director

 The fundamental problem is that there isn’t a standard way to measure the quality of an IVR experience.
+Unlike web analytics, IVR customer experience lacks standardized measurement frameworks, making it difficult for organizations to benchmark performance.
 Customer experience in the IVR has always been treated as a very subjective thing.
 Good or bad customer experience is based on the style and preferences of the designers, not empirical measurements.
 When empirical data has been applied, it ends up being things like containment rate, which may actually be counter to the customer experience being delivered.

 Companies do apply traditional CSAT measurements or offer a brief satisfaction survey at the end of the IVR experience, but that feedback is often more about the success of the interaction than the experience of completing it.